heptarch/heptarch.github.io/drafts/cone.md

 But these too are merely words, more dungheap to plant a flag on.
 They distract us from the business of cutting reality with a knife, substitute the tool for its image and the act for its declaration.
 Names are not things, which applies not only to cone but to no-cone.

-What matters is drawing the enso (of cone/no-cone.
-Draw it and shut up!

 <div style="text-align: center;">
   <p>⊙</p>
 </div>